 From now on it will be common for you to feel the baby hiccup.
 This does not last long and is not uncomfortable to the fetus.
 On the other hand, the baby is more active because his brain is increasingly developed.

-28 weeks of pregnancy
+Week twenty-eight of pregnancy

 Even though the uterus is dilated, reaching 500 times their normal capacity during the end of this month, the possibilities of movement of your child decrease due to the considerable increase in his length and weight.
 The embryo is much more embedded in the womb and uterus, so mobility is very low.